openeuler-mirror/nestos-kubernetes-deployer/docs/en/config_file_desc.md

     ram: 8192
     disk: 50
   ip: ""                                            # If the worker node IP address is not set, it will be automatically assigned by dhcp and will be empty by default.
-runtime: isulad                                     # support docker、isulad、containerd、crio
+runtime: isulad                                     # support docker、isulad、crio
 kubernetes:
   kubernetes-version: "v1.23.10"
   kubernetes-apiversion: "v1beta3"                  # support v1beta3、v1beta2、v1beta1